-These measures slightly alter the distribution of weight and pressure on the knee joint, which is why they are thought to ease symptoms in some cases.
-A podiatrist or physiotherapist can advise exactly how to use them.
+These measures slightly alter the distribution of weight and pressure on the knee joint This is why they are thought to ease symptoms in some cases.
+A person qualified to diagnose and treat foot disorders (a podiatrist) or a physiotherapist can advise exactly how to use them.

 Braces or supports may also be helpful for other joints affected by OA.
 For example, a support around the thumb for painful thumb OA.

-If you have OA of your hip or knee, when walking try using a cane (walking stick).
+If you have OA of your hip or knee, when walking try using a walking stick.
 Hold it in the hand on the opposite side of the body to the affected joint.
 This takes some pressure off the affected joint and helps to ease symptoms in some cases.

 Sometimes advice or treatment from a physiotherapist is helpful.
 For example: